Robinpig/Note/docs/CS/memory/GC.md

 The finalisation race problem

 Lest we think that finalisation can be used straightforwardly without risk of subtle bugs, even in the case of objects not requiring special finalisation order there is a subtle kind of race condition that can arise.
-Consider the FileStream example shown in Figure 12.2.

 Suppose that the mutator is making its last call to write data to the file.
 The writeData method of FileStream may fetch the descriptor, and then as its last action call write on the descriptor, passing the data.
 Significantly, at this point the method's reference to the FileStream object is dead, and the compiler may optimise it away.